 And if you liked this unusual and rare words with beautiful meanings, take a look at the other recent posts, packing tips, travel accessories, travel resources, travel guides, travel tips, ultimate guides and packing lists in this series:

 - The Ultimate Road Trip Packing List – keeping you and your care happy, entertained & healthy on the road

 - The Ultimate Ski Trip Packing List – packed full of ski essentials to help you have the best time on the piste

 - The Best Time to Visit Iceland + How to Pack for Iceland (in Summer OR Winter) – Iceland can be cold and unpredictable, but our list will have you covered whatever season you plan to visit.

 - Get Eco Friendly on your travels: The Best Solid Toiletries (that you can take in your carry on) and Eco-Friendly Gifts for travel lovers.

-- Travel Gear: Travel Backpacks & Carry On Luggage, travel tripods, camera backpacks, passport holders & travel yoga mats!
+- Travel Gear: Travel Backpacks & Carry On Luggage, travel tripods, camera backpacks, passport holders, Travel Gadgets & travel yoga mats!